Author Ricki Townsend is a Registered Interventionist, Drug/Alcohol Counselor, Ncac1, CADC-CAS, Bri-1, Chaplain and Grief Recovery Specialist.

 It’s like the era of “The Big C,” when people didn’t utter the word “cancer” for fear that it would bring that disease to life.
 Well, cancer is alive and well, even if you don’t call it by name, and so is addiction and alcoholism, or what we know today as Substance Use Disorder.

 The denial, shame and secrecy of Substance Use Disorder means that people lack even the most basic information about this disease.
 For that reason, I decided to pull together an e-book which is free to all.
 It’s called Recovery 101: the 15 Most Important Things to Know about Addiction, Treatment and Recovery.
-You can get Recovery 101 on the CSRS home page.
+You can get Recovery 101 here.

 Let's all claim our knowledge and the power it gives us to rebuild healthy lives!